sumitshinde-84/shoping-site/README.md

 Welcome to our Shopping Site, a modern and stylish website dedicated to selling shoes.
 Developed with the latest technology and industry best practices, our platform offers a seamless experience for browsing, purchasing, and managing orders.
 Create an account, explore our wide selection of shoes, and easily place your orders.

+#Note : - currently this project is desktop supported only .

 ## Live Demo

 Visit the live demo of the Shopping Site [here](http://sumitshinde-84.github.io/shoping-site).